 BOARD AND COMMUNITY APPOINTMENTS

-- Political Liaison Officer, Australian Psychological Society 2011 - present
+Political Liaison Officer, Australian Psychological Society 2011 - 2014

 Michael's extensive ongoing media experience includes

 2005 – Present: Columnist New Idea, Girlfriend Magazines